Infinitesimal gluing equations and the adjoint hyperbolic Reidemeister torsion: The cohomological content of the gluing equations

-\end{lemma} \begin{proof} Since $M$ has a discrete group of isometries, we have $H^0(M;\KK)=0$ which also implies the vanishing of $H^0(M;\KK_{M,M_0})$. $H^1(M;\KK_{M,M_0})$ vanishes since the sheaf $\KK_{M,M_0}$ is supported on the disjoint, contractible open sets $\nu_i$.
-The isomorphism~$H^2(M;\KK_{M_0})=0$ follows from the fact that $M_0$ has the homotopy type of a graph.
-Finally, $H^0(M;\KK_{M_0})$ can be shown to vanish by calculating the algebraic Euler characteristic of~\eqref{long-exact-cohomology}.
-We refer the reader to \cite{rs-phd} for more details. \end{proof} \begin{corollary} For every $z\in\glvar$ and the corresponding hyperbolic structure on $M$, we have an exact sequence
+\end{lemma} \begin{proof} Since $M$ has a discrete group of isometries, we have $H^0(M;\KKsub{M})=0$, which also implies the vanishing of $H^0(M;\KKsub{M,M_0})$. $H^1(M;\KKsub{M,M_0})$ vanishes since the sheaf~$\KKsub{M,M_0}$ is supported on the disjoint, contractible open sets~$E_i$.
+The isomorphism $H^2(M;\KKsub{M_0})=0$ follows from the fact that $M_0$ has the homotopy type of a graph.
+Finally, the cohomology group~$H^0(M;\KKsub{M_0})$ vanishes because the terms on either side of it in \eqref{long-exact-cohomology} have already been shown to vanish. \end{proof} \begin{corollary} For every $z\in\glvar$ and the corresponding hyperbolic structure on $M$, we have an exact sequence